learn-co-students/nyc-dumbo-web-102819/22-intro-to-js/README.md

   * Week 3 - Project week & shiny new JS

   * Three essential pillars of front-end web programming

+    HTML - HyperText Markup Language (Content and the structure of the page) CSS - Cascading Style Sheet (Aesthetics as well as accessibility) JS - JavaScript (Add functionality/interactivity)

     * Three essential pillars of JS

+    - Event Listening: When something happens
+    - DOM Manipulation: Changing the contents of the page (WITHOUT a page refresh)
+    - Communication with the server: Getting/sending information to the server (WITHOUT a page refresh)

+    When X happens,
+    We do Y Fetch
+    and slap Z on the DOM.

 # Cool sites